 The phrase presumptuous sins is found only once in the KJV.
 Most older translations use the word presumptuous, while newer translations instead use deliberate, willful, arrogant, insolent, flagrant, or similar words.
 Here is the passage in the Revised Standard Version, including the previous verse for context: “Who can discern his errors?
 Clear thou me from hidden faults.
 Keep back thy servant also from presumptuous sins; let them not have dominion over me.
 Then I shall be blameless, and innocent of great transgression” (Psalm 19:12–13).

 The author of Psalm 19, King David, presents two types of sin, hidden (unintentional, accidental, secret, unseen by the sinner) and presumptuous (deliberate, intentional).
 We all know that our intentional sins need God’s forgiveness (Exodus 32:33; Mark 3:29).
-But God’s perfect law also requires our unintentional sins to be forgiven, whether committed by an ordinary person, a priest, a community leader, or a whole nation (Leviticus 4; 5:17; Numbers 15:22–29).
-So David humbly prays to God for protection and forgiveness from both kinds of sin, knowing his own human weakness and powerlessness against this enemy, this disease of the soul, this foreign invader in all humans (1 John 1:8).
+But God’s perfect law also requires our unintentional sins to be atoned for (Leviticus 4; 5:17; Numbers 15:22–29).
+So, David humbly prays to God for protection from and forgiveness of both kinds of sin, knowing his own human weakness and powerlessness against this enemy, this disease of the soul, this foreign invader in all humans (1 John 1:8).

 Presumptuous sins are deliberate.
 They are committed with the full knowledge that they are sins and in full light of what God has said.
 Presumptuous sins are premeditated.
 There is intent to sin and a time of deliberation before the act.
 Presumptuous sins can only be committed in suppression of the conscience and in spite of its appeals.
 Those who sin presumptuously say, in effect, “I’m going to do this, and nothing is going to stop me.
 I know what God says about it, and I don’t care if it’s wrong.
 I’m going to do it anyway.”